Tuesday, January 1, 2019

 Just received my copy of A Velocity of Being Letters to a Young Reader edited by Maria Popova & Claudia Bedrick.
 It's a beautiful book from concept to execution.
 Each inspirational letter is accompanied by a phenomenal piece of art.

-I've linked the title above to Maria Popova's site brainpickings and more information about the book. brainpickings is a fave place of mine to hang out and read online.
+I've linked the title above to Maria Popova's site formerly brainpickings, now called The Marginalian and more information about the book.
+The Marginalian is a fave place of mine to hang out and read online.
 Check it out.
 That's it.
-Oh, and best wishes for 2019.
+Oh, and best wishes for 2019 and beyond.

 Saturday, September 8, 2018